jbbjr/CAPi/README.md

 <br/>

-#### First Tune and Evaluations
+### First Tune and Evaluations
 For context, I tried about every single model in Scikit learn and found Random Forest and XGBoost to be the top two performance by quite a fair amount.
 For this reason, I'll only discussing the results from those two models.
+For the sake of compute I am using RandomizedSearch.
+Also, it actually seems to be performing pretty well.
+The metrics of interest are RMSE and MAPE.
+RMSE is really helpful because it will tell us how many seconds the model is off by on average.
+MAPE is

+### Re-evaluation with newly adjusted dataset

 ## CAPi and CAPi Equation
 ## Use Case on Run